Los Angeles Couples Therapy: in-person & online

 • Partners navigating significant life transitions or crises like relocation, retirement, or the loss of a loved one and seeking to better support one another and reestablish feelings of security.

 PACT stands for Psychobiological Approach to Couple Therapy®.
-PACT is a way of helping couples and partners prepare for a robust, lasting relationship, navigate tough times, and preserve partnerships on the brink of dissolution.
+PACT is an approach to relationship therapy that focuses on helping couples and partners prepare for a robust, lasting relationship, navigate tough times, and preserve partnerships on the brink of dissolution.
 Why does it work?
-PACT combines thoughtful and realistic consideration of three areas of human experience that directly impact relationships: neuroscience (how the brain works), attachment theory (our blueprint for how we connect and love), and the biology of arousal (the ability to manage social engagement, feel energized and alert, and the way we react when feeling safe/unsafe).
+PACT combines thoughtful and realistic consideration of three areas of human experience that directly impact relationships:

-During PACT sessions, partners are asked to pay close attention to the moment-to-moment changes in each other’s bodies, faces, and voices.
+During PACT relationship therapy sessions, partners are asked to pay close attention to the moment-to-moment changes in each other’s bodies, faces, and voices.
 We will recreate stressful or painful situations that have occurred outside of therapy, so that we can work through them together in real time and send you off with improved understanding and capacity to care for one another.

 Read more about what PACT is and how PACT can help your partnership.
+You can also watch the video below to learn about what happens in your first session!

 Paul Kindman, LMFT, discusses what to expect from your first PACT relationship therapy session and how PACT helps you become an expert on your partner.